June 6, 2024

 Back to top

-Why Use CIS Benchmarks?
+Why Should You Use CIS Benchmarks?

 CIS uses a consensus-driven approach to develop its benchmarks.
-This two-step process starts with cybersecurity and system experts, who define, review and test the recommendations.
-Once consensus is reached, feedback is accepted from a wider range of cybersecurity professionals from around the world.
+This two-step process starts with cybersecurity and system experts, who define, review, and test the recommendations.
+Those experts come from a range of backgrounds including government, research institutions, and the private sector.

 Both CIS Level 1 benchmarks and CIS Level 2 benchmarks align with many of the major regulations that are required for various industries.